kajbr88/kajbr88/README.md

 Mobile App Developer
 --------------------

-I am a React-Native, Flutter, SwiftUI, UIKit, Obj-C developer with Figma design skills.
+I am a React-Native, Flutter, IOS(SwiftUI, UIKit, Obj-C) developer with Figma design skills and also have Frontend and Backend Web Development knowledge.

 *   🌍  I'm based in Bengaluru
 *   ✉️  You can contact me at [kajbr88@gmail.com](mailto:kajbr88@gmail.com)
-*   🧠  I'm working on projects to make advanced Mobile Application project using React-Native, Flutter and SwiftUI.
+*   🧠  I'm working on advanced Enterprise level Mobile Applications projects using React-Native, Flutter and SwiftUI.
-*   🤝  I'm open to collaborating on Projects
+*   🤝  I'm open to collaborating on Projects.
-*   ⚡  Currently im learning Data Science, Machine Learning, AWS, Kubernetes and other new technologies.
+*   ⚡  Currently im learning Data Science & Machine Learning, AWS, Cloud(Serverless), MicroServices and other new technologies.
 *   ### Visit my Portfolio site to know more about me <https://github.com/kajbr88>

   ### Skills